Grand Central (film)

+Grand Central is a 2013 drama film directed by Rebecca Zlotowski, and co-written by Gaëlle Macé and Zlotowski.
+Starring Tahar Rahim, Léa Seydoux, Denis Ménochet, Olivier Gourmet and Johan Libéreau, it follows Gary (Rahim), an unemployed young man, who finds a new job and a new lover in nuclear power plant in the French countryside.

-Grand Central is a 2013 French-Austrian romance film co-written and directed by Rebecca Zlotowski.
-It was screened in the Un Certain Regard section at the 2013 Cannes Film Festival where it won the François Chalais Prize.
+The film had its world premiere at the Un Certain Regard section of the 2013 Cannes Film Festival on 18 May, where it won the François Chalais Prize.
+It was theatrically released in France by Ad Vitam on 28 August.
+It received positive reviews.

 Plot

 Gary, an unskilled young man, lands a job as a decontamination sub-contractor at a nuclear power plant in the lower valley of the Rhone.
 Inducted into the workforce by supervisor Gilles and veteran Toni, Gary discovers that radiation contamination is not just a risk factor but an everyday hazard.
 At the same time, he begins an illicit affair with Karole, Toni's fiancée.
-It turns out that Toni is sterile, and Karole becomes pregnant by Gary.